arvydasjo/DIY-Chess-Clock-Prototype/README.md

 ## Features
 - Custom PCB with microcontroller STM32F030C8 and screen Grove-LCD
 - 3D-printable case
+- small magnets used for the user switch button
 - firmware for timing and game management
 - Battery-powered